Lima: Subdivisions

 Lima is made up of thirty-one densely populated districts, each headed by a local mayor and the Mayor of Lima, whose authority extends to these and the twelve outer districts of the Lima province.

 The city's historic center is located in the Cercado de Lima district, locally known as simply Lima, or as "El Centro" ("Center").
 It is home to most of the vestiges the colonial past, the Presidential Palace (Palacio de Gobierno), the Metropolitan Municipality and (Consejo municipal metropolitano de Lima), Chinatown and dozens of hotels, some operating and some defunct, that cater to the national and international elite.

+The city is marked by a degree of urban segregation between poor pueblos jóvenes, populated in large part by immigrants from the Andean highlands, and wealthy neighborhoods.
 The upscale San Isidro District is the city's financial center.
 It is home to politicians and celebrities.
 San Isidro has parks, including Parque El Olivar, which is home to olive trees imported from Spain during the seventeenth century.
 The Lima Golf Club, a prominent golf club, is located within the district.

 Another upscale district is Miraflores, which has luxury hotels, shops and restaurants.
 Miraflores has parks and green areas, more than most other districts.
 Larcomar, a shopping mall and entertainment center built on cliffs overlooking the Pacific Ocean, featuring bars, dance clubs, movie theaters, cafes, shops, boutiques and galleries, is also located in this district.
 Nightlife, shopping and entertainment center around Parque Kennedy, a park in the heart of Miraflores.

 La Molina, San Borja, Santiago de Surco -home to the American Embassy and the exclusive Club Polo Lima – are the other three wealthy districts.
 The middle class districts in Lima are Jesús María, Lince, Magdalena del Mar, Pueblo Libre, San Miguel and Barranco.

 The most densely populated districts lie in Northern and Southern Lima, where the suburbs of the city begin (Spanish: Cono Norte and Cono Sur, respectively) and they are mostly composed of Andean immigrants who arrived during the mid- and late- 20th century looking for a better life and economic opportunity, or as refugees of the country's internal conflict with the Shining Path during the late 1980s and early 1990s.
 In the case of Cono Norte (now called Lima Norte), shopping malls such as Megaplaza and Royal Plaza were built in the Independencia district, on the border with the Los Olivos District (the most residential neighborhood in the northern part).
 Most inhabitants are middle or lower middle class.

 Barranco, which borders Miraflores by the Pacific Ocean, is the city's bohemian district, home or once home of writers and intellectuals including Mario Vargas Llosa, Chabuca Granda and Alfredo Bryce Echenique.
 This district has restaurants, music venues called "peñas" featuring the traditional folk music of coastal Peru (in Spanish, "música criolla") and Victorian-style chalets.
 Along with Miraflores it serves as the home to the foreign nightlife scene.